AndrewEllen/instagram-clone/Team/coding_convensions.md

 - ### Constants And Exports Files
   - When making a variable/value that will be used multiple times such as the apps primary colour make it inside the constants file.
-  - When making a page please put it inside the exports file as an export (eg. export 'pages/home.dart';).

 - ### File Names
   - When naming a file make sure to use meaningful names without shortened words.
   - Use underscores instead of spaces in the names.
   - When naming a page file use the section of the app the page is for at the start of the name.
-This will make it easier to find the page you're after when lookiing for them. (eg. create_exercises.dart should be workout_create_exercises.dart).
+This will make it easier to find the page you're after when looking for them. (eg. create_exercises.dart should be workout_create_exercises.dart).

 - ### File Locations
   - Files should be in the appropriate folders (eg. a Widget inside the Widgets folder, a Screen inside the Screens folder etc).
+  - Files should also be in sub categorized folders such as "Home" or "Profile".

 - ### Dependencies
   - Any dependency package for the app should be placed inside the pubspec.yaml under the "dependencies:" header.
   - Similarly any Assets should be under the "assets:" header and Fonts under the "fonts:" header.

 - ### Navigation Between App Pages
-  - Avoid using Navigator to switch page.
+    - Use Navigator to navigate app.
-    - As this app is a Single-Page Application using Navigator will cause the navigation bar to dissapear.
-  - Instead use "context.read<PageChange>().changePage(InsertPageWidgetHere)".

 - ### Commenting Guidelines
   - When Commenting something that needs done in future please use "//todo" before the commented task.
 This will highlight it in yellow in Android Studio.